steffilazerte/cat_cams/README.md

 ## 3. Change the folder locations
-In `stitch.R`, adjust the locations of `in_dir` to match the place where your photos are stored
+In `stitch.R`, adjust the locations of `in_dir` to match the place where your photos are stored.

+> If you move them to a `Catcam footage` folder in the `cat_cams` folder you won't have to
+> change the default value.

 ```
 in_dir <- file.path("Catcam footage")